Dynamic Matching Bandit For Two-Sided Online Markets: Introduction

+The two-sided preference structure has been recently studied in the literature as \textit{static} but not \textit{dynamic}. \cite{liu2020competing} operates under the assumption of static preferences and a one-sided preference structure (the preference from job-seekers to companies is known), which proves impractical in settings with a high volume of job-seekers.
+In such environments, it becomes prohibitively expensive and time-consuming for recruiters to continually rank job-seekers due to dynamic preferences.
+Similarly, \cite{li2023double} assumes knowledge of a single-sided preference structure and provides an extensive study on \textit{static} complementary preferences, overlooking the dynamic nature of job-matching, such as the changing talent pool.
+While these prior efforts advance the understanding of matching in static talent market environments and deliver efficient algorithm designs, challenges arise when engineers implement these algorithms in environments with \textit{dynamic preferences}.
+For instance, as job-seekers regularly update their skills, experiences, and wage expectations, companies dynamically change their preferences over these job-seekers \citep{guo2016resumatcher}.

-In Figure \ref{fig:fig_4_cosine_fig}, we present an example to illustrate the dynamic preference in the contextual online matching market.
-In this example, there are two companies (company 1, company 2) and three job applicants (Luke, Yuna, Ian).
-Job applicants' profiles are represented in two dimensions, capability level (x-axis) and character level (y-axis).
-Company 1 and Company 2's true parameters are represented by $\{\V{\theta}_{1}, \V{\theta}_{2}\} \in \R^{2}$, where entries in $\V{\theta}_{1}, \V{\theta}_{2}$ indicate the preference magnitude of the capability and character for job applicants from company 1 and company 2, respectively.
-All job applicants share the same preference, i.e., they all prefer company 1 to company 2.
-Luke's profile is being constantly updated from Phase 1 to Phase 3, and other applicants' profiles are fixed.
-Suppose the preference from the company to the job applicant is determined by the inner product $\langle \V{\theta}_{i}, x_{a} \rangle$, where $x_{a}$ is the job applicant $a$'s profile, $a \in \{\text{Luke}, \text{Yuna}, \text{Ian}\}$.
-The larger the inner product is, the more preferable the job applicant is.
-We find that as Luke's profile updates, the optimal matching is changing as well.
-This is the main challenge in the contextual online matching market.
-Detailed analysis of different matching scenarios is available in Section \ref{sec5.2: 6 examples}.
+This concept of dynamic preference is illustrated in Figure \ref{fig:fig_4_cosine_fig}.
+The scenario includes two companies (Company 1 and Company 2) and three job applicants (\(a_{1}, a_{2}, a_{3}\)).
+The profiles of these job applicants are depicted along two dimensions: capability level (represented on the \(x\)-axis) and character level (on the \(y\)-axis).
+The true preference parameters of Company 1 and Company 2 are denoted as \(\{\theta_{1}, \theta_{2}\} \in \mathbb{R}^{2}\).
+The elements within \(\theta_{1}\) and \(\theta_{2}\) represent the respective companies' preference magnitudes for the capability and character traits of the job applicants.
+It is assumed that all job applicants uniformly prefer Company 1 over Company 2.
+In this scenario, job applicant \(a_1\)'s profile transitions from Phase 1 to Phase 3, while the profiles of \(a_2\) and \(a_3\) remain unchanged.
+The preference of a company for a job applicant is determined by the fitness (inner product) \(\langle \theta_i, x_a \rangle\), where \(x_a\) represents the profile of job applicant \(a\) for \(a \in \{1, 2, 3\}\).
+The higher this fitness, the more preferable the job applicant is to the company.
+An interesting observation from this example is that as \(a_1\)'s profile updates, the company's preference for job applicants shifts, and correspondingly, the optimal matching changes.
+Such a dynamic nature of preferences and its impact on optimal matchings highlight the primary challenge in the dynamic online matching market.